-We fear speaking truth for fear of being called an intolerant Christian!
+There’s a fear of speaking truth for fear of being called an intolerant Christian!

-“Woe to you, teachers of the law and Pharisees, you hypocrites!
-You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean.”
-Matthew 23:27
+“Woe to you, scribes and Pharisees, hypocrites!
+For you are like whitewashed tombs, which outwardly appear beautiful, but within are full of dead people’s bones and all uncleanness.”
+Matthew 23:27 (ESV)

 I fear going to the dentist because I don’t trust him enough to not hurt me.